PHAECKE/alx-backend-python/README.md

-this repo is for alx backend python.
+this repo is for alx backend python